AbhiK24/abhik24.github.io/_posts/2020-04-03-AWK-Prize-For-Outstanding-Projects.md

 4. The prize winners and the runners up student/group might be given an internship opportunity.

 5. The prize money will be awarded directly to the students/groups.
 We will make use of the ACES bank account to route the prize money, to make sure the incentives are delivered on time.

+The comment section of this post can be used by students to ask questions and get their doubts cleared.